shawntmeyer/AzureVirtualDesktop/docs/avd.md

 - **Licenses:** ensure you have the [required licensing for AVD](https://learn.microsoft.com/en-us/azure/virtual-desktop/overview#requirements).
 - **Networking:** deployment requires a minimum of 1 Azure Virtual Network with one subnet to which the management virtual machine (deployment helper) and the session host(s) will be attached.
 For a PoC type implementation of AVD with Entra ID authentication, this Vnet can be standalone as there are no custom DNS requirements; however, for hybrid identity scenarios and zero trust implementations, the Virtual Network has DNS requirements as documented below under optional.
-- **Image Management Resources:** the deployment of this solution depends on many artifacts that must be hosted in Azure Blob storage.
+- **Image Management Resources:** the deployment of the custom image build option depends on many artifacts that must be hosted in Azure Blob storage.
 This repo contains a helper script that should be used to deploy the image management resources and upload the artifacts to the created storage account.
 See *deployments/imageManagement/Deploy-ImageManagement.ps1*.
 - **Azure Permissions:** ensure the principal deploying the solution has "Owner" and "Key Vault Administrator" roles assigned on the target Azure subscription.
 This solution contains many role assignments at different scopes and deploys a key vault with keys and secrets to enhance security.
 - **Security Group:** create a security group for your AVD users.
-  - AD DS: create the group in ADUC and ensure the group has synchronized to Azure AD.
+  - Active Directory Domain Services: create the group in ADUC and ensure the group has synchronized to Azure AD.
   - Azure AD: create the group.
   - Azure AD DS: create the group in Azure AD and ensure the group has synchronized to Azure AD DS.